sagemath/trac_to_gh/Issue 3836.md

 # Issue 3836: notebook interact -- make it so one control can depend on others

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3836

 Original creator: was